danielhmeir/oneness/paths.md

 The emotional sphere radiates from the center of the chest on the level of the heart.
 Its color depends on what dominates a person.
 At its best when a person is in a state of peace and compassion, free from social and physical worries, then the color is sky blue.

-A person dominated by reason radiates green.
-One feels it as a pulsating ball of heat on the level of pharynx.
+The sphere of reason pulsates as a ball of heat on the level of pharynx.
 How is pharynx related to reason?
 Isn’t reasoning a function of the brain?
 Physically it is.
 Spheres that I am describing are another, non-physical body with its own anatomy.

 A wise person radiates a color from deep blue to violet depending on the depth of wisdom and closeness to the Divine .
 The area where it pulsates stretches from the forehead to the tip of the head in the shape of a vertical eye.